foundata/chocolatey-usewindow.extension/README.md

 Get-Help Use-Window -Detailed
 Get-Help Find-WindowHandle -Detailed

-# focus the first window that contains the name 'foo'.
+# bring the first window that contains the name 'foo' to the front and focus it
-Use-Window foo
+Use-Window 'foo'

-# focus the first window that equals the name 'foo'.
+# bring the first window that equals the name 'foo' to the front and focus it
 Use-Window '^foo$'

-# focus the window with the handle 101010, if it exists.
+# bring the first window with the handle 101010, if it exist, to the front and focus it.
 Use-Window 101010

-# focus the window with the handle 202020, if it exists.
+# focus the window with the handle 202020, if it exists, to the front and focus it.
 Use-Window 'foo bar (202020)'
 ```